 - 1. The contents of this drawing are copyright. - 2.
-Scaled drawing for Planning purposes only. - Contractors must verify all dimensions and report any discrepancies before putting work in hand or making any shop drawings. - 5.
+Scaled drawing for Planning purposes only. - Contractors must verify all dimensions and report any discrepancies before putting work in hand or making any shop drawings. - Lower ground construction/ retaining structure to be structura engineers design. - 5.
 Electrical layouts to be agreed with client & added to drawing - 6.
 Drawings to be read in conjunction with specification.

-50m
+0 50m